New COVID variant: Air India flight with 256 from UK to land in Delhi

 The number of people who have tested positive for the new UK variant in India has climbed to 73.

 According to the government, 30 flights will operate every week - 15 each by Indian and UK carriers.

 This will stand till 23 January, Civil Aviation Minister Hardeep Puri has said.

+New study suggests Pfizer COVID-19 vaccine protects against virus variant that erupted in Britain, SA

 The Delhi airport has advised passengers to keep a gap of at least 10 hours between their arrival from UK and the connecting flight to their cities.